PapaPiotr/EZDraw/README.md

 ## Credits

 - Chess piece images are created by Armando Hernandez Marroquin and are distributed under the GPLv2+ license.
+- Uicons by <a href="https://www.flaticon.com/uicons">Flaticon</a>
+- <a href="https://www.flaticon.com/free-icons/seo-and-web" title="seo and web icons">Seo and web icons created by Freepik - Flaticon</a>
 - Board, arrow, and symbol images are created by Pierre Foulquié and are distributed under the GPL3 license.

 ## Français